aksommerville/fullmoon4/README.md

 ### Broad areas.
 Finish before 21 July.

-- [x] Mountains and caves.
 - [ ] Forest.
 - [ ] Review village.
-- [x] Make two more teleport spells: Steppe and Desert
-- [x] All maps we expect to need must exist at this point.
-Not necessarily populated.
-- [x] Editor: Mountain rocks are not joining correctly, at SE and SW when an irrelevant diagonal present.
-Tileprops looks kosher. ?
-- - Have to filter out zero weights before counting bits.
-- [x] Buried door must be allowed to have gsbit zero, meaning it doesn't stay open after leaving screen. (as is, it is open without digging)
-- - Use gsbit 68

 ### Populate all interactions.
 Finish before 18 August.